tzaeschke/phtree-cpp/README.md

 ## Compiling the PH-Tree

+The PH-Tree itself is a *header only* library.
+However the examples, tests and benchmarks use non-header files.

 This section will guide you through the initial build system and IDE you need to go through in order to build and run custom versions of the PH-Tree on your machine.